-Soapstone is a classic choice for countertops.
+Soapstone countertops is a classic choice.
 Enduringly popular, it’s been around for hundreds of years in farmhouse kitchens and has stood the test of time.
 More recently, soapstone has come into the spotlight as the trend for outdoor kitchen and bbq areas grows.
 Increasingly, we are seeing consumers who would like to use stone in their outdoor kitchen areas, or who are looking for an indoor/outdoor kitchen option, with sliding doors to open up the kitchen to make the most of the outside space their home has to offer.

 However, soapstone is not for everyone.
 Like many of the countertop choices out there, it pays to do your research and consider whether the qualities and properties of soapstone are right for you and your lifestyle.
 Here are some factors to consider to help you decide if soapstone is the right stone for you.